Abhirn007/Abhirn007/README.md

 - 🌍 I am from Lucknow and live in Bangalore, Karnataka.
 - ✨In my free time I create content on YouTube, I enjoy teaching, riding a bicycle and watching anime
 - ✉️ You can contact me at [abhishekranjan398@gmail.com]
 - You can have a look at my work as well [click here](https://github.com/Abhirn007)
+- ⚡ Fun fact: The term "bug" in computer science originated in 1947 when Grace Hopper found an actual moth causing a malfunction in the Harvard Mark II computer.
+She famously taped the insect into the logbook, coining the term "debugging" for fixing computer glitches.
+Now, whenever we encounter software issues, we owe a nod to the world's first literal computer bug! 🐞
 <br>

 <!----------------------------------- Profile View Section ------------------------------------>

 <p align="left">
     <a href="https://github.com/Abhirn007">
         <img src="https://komarev.com/ghpvc/?username=jstgrowup&label=Profile%20views&color=0e75b6&style=flat" alt="jstgrowup" />